 *Not admitted to practice law.

-Nan Beaird is an experienced government affairs attorney who assists local, national and international clients with their regulatory needs.
+Nan Beaird is an experienced government affairs regulatory attorney who assists local, national and international clients with their regulatory needs.
 Her practice centers on the vector between the regulatory and business worlds.
 She frequently assists clients who need representation in the areas of insurance, insurance taxation, the prescription drug business, traditional and innovative health care businesses, and payment issues such as government payment audits and payment delays.

-Nan has developed significant and positive relationships with the Texas Department of Insurance during the tenures of multiple Commissioners of Insurance, and she has represented both insurers (including captives) and those who have created entities and arrangements that raise questions about whether the “business of insurance” is involved.
+Through her years as a regulatory attorney, Nan has developed significant and positive relationships with the Texas Department of Insurance during the tenures of multiple Commissioners of Insurance, and she has represented both insurers (including captives) and those who have created entities and arrangements that raise questions about whether the “business of insurance” is involved.
 Nan also represents clients with significant issues before the Division of Workers’ Compensation.
 Important to her focus on insurance is a corresponding representation of clients with insurance tax issues before the Texas Comptroller of Public Accounts.

 In the health care arena, Nan represents national drug store chains, specialty pharmacies, and pharmacy benefit managers, pharmacists, nurses and home health care companies.
 She advises businesses that must comply with federal Stark Law, state and federal Anti-Kickback Statutes and related laws, and she provides assistance her clients in investigations.